AaltoSciComp/scicomp-docs/triton/tut/serial.rst

-Once the job is completed successfully, the state changes to *COMPLETED* and the output is then saved to ``hello.%j.out`` in your work directory ("%j" is replaced by the jobID).
+Once the job is completed successfully, the state changes to *COMPLETED* and the output is then saved to ``hello.%j.out`` in your work directory ("%j" is replaced by the jobid and "%u" by your username).

 Setting resource parameters
 ===========================